derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1-with-bootstrap/README.md

 # Derek-Cassidy-Front-End-Web-Development-1
-Git hub respository fro Coimmunication history website with active links
+Git hub respository for Coimmunication history website with active links I have rewritten my HTML, script and CSS to include the bootsrap chanmges that I made.
+Below is the bootstrap code I used and wher it fitted into my HTML code etc.

 # Bootstrap Guide for Beginners

 ## What is Bootstrap?